Humidity control, nutrient transport and plant growth

 Greenhouses are dynamic environments.
 While we attempt to evenly control the climate throughout the entire space, the plants themselves constantly change their immediate surroundings.

-These pockets, or microclimates, are usually dealt with by increasing the dehumidification efforts.
+These pockets, or microclimates, are usually dealt with by increasing the dehumidification.
 But dehumidifiers alone aren’t always able to reach these small air pockets, leading to overuse and unnecessary energy expenses.

 This is where air circulation comes in.
 Properly designed circulation is meant to homogenize the climate in the space.
 It achieves this by effectively sending air in all directions, to all corners of the greenhouse.
 In this fashion, it quickly disperses the boundary layers, even inside the canopy.